Step-by-Step Guide | October 17, 2022

 • Are all the specifications correct?

-• Can the buses run the routes as proposed?
+• Can the electric school buses run the routes as proposed?
 How do they perform under different conditions?

 • Do you need to adjust charging schedules?

-• Are drivers and maintenance workers properly trained and able to manage and maintain the new buses?
+• Are drivers and maintenance workers properly trained and able to manage and maintain the new electric school buses?

 • Who is responsible for ensuring vehicles are plugged in and properly charging?